theQRL/docs.theqrl.org/_docs/developers/testnetPool.md

 {{ layout.v.qrlCommands.qrlState }}
 ```

-Verify the local node blockheight matches the [block explorer](https://explorer.theqrl.org).
-This may take some time.
+Verify the local node blockheight matches the [testnet block explorer](https://testnet-explorer.theqrl.org).
+This may take some time to sync fully.

 ## grpcProxy

 The QRL requires a bridge between the RPC and gRPC that QRL utilizes.
 The proxy handles the communication between the pool and the QRL node.

-To use the proxy you must have a slaves.json file named `payment.slaves.json` in your `{{ layout.v.qrlConf.qrlDir }}`.
+To use the proxy you must have a slaves.json file named `payment.slaves.json` in your `{{ layout.v.qrlConf.qrlTestnetDir }}`.
 To generate this file first you need a QRL wallet.

 ### QRL CLI Wallet